ferminacy/HHA504_Assignment_VMS/VMcreation.md

 <img width="1440" alt="Screen Shot 2024-09-15 at 10 04 34 PM" src="https://github.com/user-attachments/assets/a1701fce-5399-465b-b89a-a94e124a4af3">

-Based on creating VM and navigating the costs, it was easier to use GCP
+Based on creating VM and navigating the costs, it was easier to use GCP There was not a cost for GCP, could it be because it only ran for a short period?